cpldcpu/tt02-mcpu5plus/validation/readme.md

 This folder contains micropython programs that can be used in combination with a Raspberry Pico (or similar RP2040 board) to test the Zinnia CPU.

 These examples use asynchronous clocking via in[0] and are therefore limited to a rather low clock rate of <=1kHz with the tt02 scanchain setup.
 Faster clocking would be possible by referencing to the "slow_clk".
-This would require soldering an additional wire to connect this output to the raspberry pi pico and would allow faster clocks.
+This would require soldering an additional wire to connect this output to the raspberry pi pico.
 This has not been tested yet by me.

 ## 📂 Description of files